 - Skateboards, roller skates, in-line skates, or similar devices may not be used in the Libraries.
 UF Regulation: UF-2.0162 (PDF)

 - Animals are prohibited in the Libraries with the exceptions of trained service dogs or miniature horses used by individuals with disabilities, and service dogs in training identified with vests and under the control of the handler at all times.
 UF Regulation: UF-2.021 (PDF) ADA: Service Animal Use

-- Disruptive, inappropriate, or threatening behavior will be reported to the police and campus authorities.
+- Disruptive, inappropriate, or threatening behavior will be reported to campus police and/or campus authorities.
 UF Regulation: UF-1.008 (PDF)

 - Defacing or damaging Libraries facilities or equipment will be prosecuted through campus authorities and the police.
 UF Rule 6C1-1.008(1)(b) (PDF)